Generic character sheaves on reductive groups over a finite ring: Generic characters and Deligne--Lusztig theory

 as abstract groups.
-For any positive integer $i\leq r$, the kernel of the reduction map modulo $\pi^i$ is a closed condition, and defines a normal closed subgroup $G^i$ of $G$; we denote the quotient group $G/G^i$ by $G_i$.
+For any positive integer $i\leq r$, being the kernel of the reduction map modulo $\pi^i$ is a closed condition, hence defines a normal closed subgroup $G^i$ of $G$; we denote the quotient group $G/G^i$ by $G_i$.
 For convenience we put $G^0=G$.
 Similar notation also applies to closed subgroups of $G$.
-For two elements $x$ and $y$ in an algebriac group, we use $x^y$ short for $y^{-1}xy$.